Discretionary (Family) Trust

 Use Cleardocs to create all the documents you need to set up a Discretionary Trust (also known as a Family Trust).
 Cleardocs can also arrange your trust's ABN, TFN and GST registrations.
 In a Discretionary Trust, the trustee has discretion to pay beneficiaries any amount of the trust income or capital that the trustee believes is appropriate.

-Cleardocs also has these types of trust available:
+Cleardocs also has these trust set up packages available:

 Time taken to complete15 minutes.